monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

-From Galois Theory in Algebra to the Lorentz group in Physics, all of these topics definitely each deserve at least their own blog post (or multiple) which is half the reason why I decided to leave out some more monumental discoveries that were made using group theory, and decided to explore some niche applications of group theory.
+From Galois Theory in Algebra to the Lorentz group in Physics, all of these topics definitely each deserve at least their own blog post (or multiple) which is half the reason why I decided to leave out some more monumental discoveries that were made using group theory, and decided to explore some niche applications of group theory.[^2]

-(which I would be able to list after scrolling through all 10 subsections present in the [Group Theory](https://en.wikipedia.org/wiki/Group_theory#Applications_of_group_theory) page of wikipedia for "inspiration").

 #### Take the <b>Rubik's Cube</b> for example:

-When you shuffle the cube from it's "solved" position, the result is one of the many permutations of the cube that it could take.
+When you shuffle the cube from it's "solved" position, the result is one of the many shuffled positions of the cube that it could take.
-To reach such a permutation, there will always exist a set of moves of the cube that you can take to reach such a position.
+To reach such a position, there will always exist a set of moves of the cube that you can take to reach it.
 In order to solve the cube, you can simply reverse the set of moves you took to shuffle it in the first place (proving the existence of an inverse).
-Clearly, the identity element is just its solved state (proving identity), concatenating any permutation (or move sequence) together with another just results in another valid permutation (proving closure) and as long as the order of the move sequence remains constant, the ending permutation will remain the same as well (proving associativity).
+Clearly, the identity element is just its solved state (proving identity), concatenating any position (or move sequence) together with another just results in another valid position (proving closure) and as long as the order of the move sequence remains constant, the ending position will remain the same as well (proving associativity).

-As a result, there exists a [Rubik's Cube Group](https://en.wikipedia.org/wiki/Rubik%27s_Cube_group) where each element of the Group is a unique permutation of the cube.
+As a result, there exists a [Rubik's Cube Group](https://en.wikipedia.org/wiki/Rubik%27s_Cube_group) where each element of the Group is a unique position of the cube.

 Knowledge of the Rubik's Cube Group, especially for finding the God's Number, as Morwen Thistlewaite was credited for mathematically devising a method for solving any 3x3 in a maximum of 52 moves using [groups](https://www.jaapsch.net/puzzles/thistle.htm).

-In 1981, this was quite an important theoretical break-through as it intends on slowly reducing the cube to subgroups (subsets of the original groups, that satisfies all the conditions of a group) of the original Rubik's Cube group that only contains permutations which can be solved without, for example, using quarter turns of the upper and bottom face.
+In 1981, this was quite an important theoretical break-through as it intends on slowly reducing the cube to subgroups (subsets of the original groups, that satisfies all the conditions of a group) of the original Rubik's Cube group that only contains positions which can be solved without, for example, using quarter turns of the upper and bottom face.
 With the further optimisation of the Thistlewaite Algorithm, and improvement to computing technology, several researchers were able to eventually deduce that [God's Number is 20](https://cube20.org/).

 #### or the Fifteen Puzzle: